Lemon Olive Oil Cake

 - 5 large eggs , separated

 - ¾ cup plus 2 tablespoons granulated sugar , divided (175 grams)

 - ¾ cup quality extra-virgin olive oil (177 ml)

 - 2 tablespoons fresh lemon juice (about 1 lemon)

 - ¼ teaspoon salt

 - Zest of 1 lemon

-- Preheat oven to 350 degrees.
-Grease a 9-inch springform pan with non-stick cooking spray.
+- Preheat oven to 350°F. Grease a 9-inch springform pan with non-stick cooking spray.
 Line the bottom with a circle of parchment paper and grease with the non-stick spray.

 - Spread into the prepared pan and sprinkle with the remaining 2 tablespoons of sugar.
-Bake until a toothpick inserted into the center comes out clean, 30-35 minutes.
+Bake until a toothpick inserted into the center comes out clean and edges are golden brown, 30-35 minutes.
 Let cool for 10 minutes, then remove the sides of the springform pan and cool completely.

 - Dust with powdered sugar and serve with whipped cream and fresh berries, or as desired.